Lasserini/stine-poulsen-psykoterapeut/README.md

-### Design
+### 1.6 Design
 -   #### Colour Scheme
-    -   The two main colours used are Code Insititue red, and white.
+    -   The main colours used are green, white and a dash of brown.
+These colours are chosen to accomodate for my clients wishes of a calm foresty inspired theme.
 -   #### Typography
-    -   The Montserrat font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-Montserrat is a clean font used frequently in programming, so it is both attractive and appropriate.
+    -   The Roboto font is the main font used with Sans Serif as the fallback font in case Roboto isn't being imported into the site correctly.
+Oswald is used for headings, also with Sand Serif as fallback.

 -   #### Images
-    -   Imagery is important.
-The large, background hero image is designed to be striking and catch the user's attention.
-It also has a modern, energetic aesthetic.
+    -   On larger devices a background image of a forest is used to enhance the calm forest theme.
+    -   For the rest of the website design imagery is kept at a minumum and limited to displaying a profile photo of the psychotherapist.
+This is done with the intend to produce a calm site appereance that respects the serious subject matter.

-*   ### Wireframes
+*   ### Wireframes  [NEEED UPDATING]

     -   Home Page Wireframe - [View](https://github.com/)